jdbcode/tutorial-test/modis_ndvi_time_series_animation/modis_ndvi_time_series_animation.md

 into 3-band RGB pseudo-color images.
 Define visualization properties including a color palette and min and max values to stretch the palette between.
-Map the `visualize` method over each image using the defined visualization properties and clip the data to the mask defined in [Step 2](#2-define-clipping-and-region-boundary-geometries) to background pixels to null (black).
+Map the `visualize` method over each image using the defined visualization properties and clip the data to the mask defined in [Step 2](#2-define-clipping-and-region-boundary-geometries) to set background pixels to null (black).

 ```js
 // Define RGB visualization parameters.